 The advancements made in communication technology have made it possible to engage larger numbers of employees in your organizations in solving problems.

-Internal communication involves the upward, downward, horizontal, and diagonal exchange of information within a company, but external communication deals with the transfer of information within and outside the organization.
+Internal communication involves the upward, downward, horizontal, and diagonal exchange of information within a company, but external communication deals with the transfer of information outside the organization.

 External communication aims to communicate with the outer world.
 Its focus is centered on spreading the news about the organization to the public.
-Since the main aim of external communication is to increase the organization’s revenue, it is an important part.
+Most often the main goal of external communication is to increase the organization’s revenue.
 It aims to market the organization and its products to potential customers.

 External communication is an important way of marketing your business and products to potential customers.
 Without proper external communication, the public won’t know the solutions your products offer.
 How can product X make their lives better?
 You need external communication to tell them.

 Modern technology has redefined external communication; today, the internet is one of the most valuable resources in attaining new customers.
 Websites and social media sites make it easy for a company to target and reach their desired demographic.

-While the two forms of communications are different, they learn and borrow from each.
+While the two forms of communication are different, they learn and borrow from each other.
 For them to be effective, they both make use of impactful storytelling, strategy development, and dependable metrics.